clarktrimble/sabot/README.md

 }
 ```

-In the helper shown, `Logger` comes to us from the service-layer, which is created on startup.
+In the helper shown, `Logger` comes to us from a service-layer, created on startup.
 `ctx`, which is created much later with the request, carries `request_id` thanks to a middleware.
-And the request itself will have been logged with the same id, allowing for correlation.
+A-and the request itself will have been logged with the same id, allowing for correlation :)

 When I first began using a contextual approach, I _was_ a little troubled by the need to pass in context to every function that logs.
 In practice it's never been a problem and usually I find handling an error and other loggable situations can be kept toward the top of the stack.